-(Arête News) — Hundreds of organizations and experts described the third United Nations high-level meeting on noncommunicable diseases as a “squandered” opportunity to boost global financing and commitments for reducing millions of premature or early deaths.
+UNITED NATIONS (AN) — Hundreds of organizations and experts described the third U.N. high-level meeting on noncommunicable diseases as a "squandered" opportunity to boost global financing and commitments for reducing millions of premature or early deaths.

 The U.N.
 General Assembly's September 27 meeting called attention to the prevalence of noncommunicable diseases, or NCDs, mainly cancer, cardiovascular disease, chronic respiratory diseases and diabetes.